Whirlpool: An Undervalued Opportunity For DGI Investors

-The vast majority of companies that I own in my portfolio are of the large and mega cap variety.
+The vast majority of companies that I own in my portfolio are of the large and mega-cap variety.
 A lot of this comes down to my fondness of strong cash flows and reliably increasing dividend payments.
-I'm also a sucker for defensible moats and established, well known brands.
+I'm also a sucker for defensible moats and established, well-known brands.

 With this being said, it gives me great pleasure to take a break from the highly covered names that I've been writing about for the last couple of weeks and talk about a company that seems to fly under the radar of the DGI community.
 I recently purchased shares of a company whose name you will surely recognize, but whose stock, you are less likely to follow: Whirlpool Corporation (NYSE:WHR).

-The average market cap of the previous seven companies that I bought, Goldman Sachs (NYSE:GS), Citigroup (NYSE:C), Morgan Stanley (NYSE:MS), J.P.
-Morgan (NYSE:JPM), Bristol-Myers Squibb (NYSE:BMY), Johnson and Johnson (NYSE:JNJ), and NVIDIA (NASDAQ:NVDA), is $156.67b (ranging from NVDA's $60.2b to JPM's $311b).
+The average market cap of the previous seven companies that I bought, Goldman Sachs (NYSE:GS), Citigroup (NYSE:C), Morgan Stanley (NYSE:MS), JPMorgan (NYSE:JPM), Bristol-Myers Squibb (NYSE:BMY), Johnson & Johnson (NYSE:JNJ), and Nvidia (NASDAQ:NVDA), is $156.67b (ranging from NVDA's $60.2b to JPM's $311b).
 Whirlpool's market cap comes in at $12.83.
-Technically, this is still a large cap stock, though in my heavy weight portfolio, I think of WHR like a more nimble mid-cap holding that is potentially attractive as a bolt on industrial acquisition target for a larger entity looking to widen its moat and bolster cash flows.
+Technically, this is still a large cap stock, though in my heavy weight portfolio, I think of WHR like a more nimble mid-cap holding that is potentially attractive as a bolt-on industrial acquisition target for a larger entity looking to widen its moat and bolster cash flows.

 Buying Whirlpool Dips: